-Amid the sea of passengers flooding the plane, I spotted the gorgeous green eyes of my husband.
+Amid the sea of passengers flooding the plane, I spotted the emerald eyes of my husband.
 As he passed, I exaggerated my stretch, sticking my tongue out at him and wiggling my fingers in an innocent wave.

-I smiled and watched him disappear into coach—well, all but a forehead and one long leg poking out into the aisle.
-The sight of him so far from me stabbed momentarily at my heart.
+I watched him disappear into coach—well, all but a forehead and one long leg poking out into the aisle.
+The sight of him so far from me stabbed at my heart.
 I genuinely missed him.
 I’d been missing him for a few years.

-Happy to have the opportunity to finally close my eyes, I did so, and only opened them again as the plane began to move and the flight attendant began her safety presentation.
+Happy to have the opportunity to finally close my eyes, I did so, and only opened them again as the plane navigated away from the terminal and the flight attendant began her safety presentation.